marcelohdez/Atmpt/README.md

 cp -r templates/* $(atmpt -d)
 ```

-Additionally, autocompletion files for several shells are created in a new
+Additionally, _autocompletion files_ for several shells are created in cargo's
+`$OUTDIR` directory, which should have been printed out by cargo during
+compilation, something like: `./target/release/build/atmpt-<hash>/out/`.
+These
-`completions` directory.
-These should be placed in your respective shell's
+should be placed in your respective shell's autocompletion directory, for
-autocompletion directory, for example, `zsh` reads completion files from any
+example, `zsh` reads completion files from any directory in your `$fpath`
-directory in your `$fpath` environment variable.
+environment variable.

 ## Data Directory